charlottecroce/ChamplainTechJournals/sysadmin-i-sys255/lab01-environment-setup.md

 ## FW01
-Before powering on, check network interface configuration (1:WAN   2:LAN)
+Before powering on, check the network interface configuration (1:WAN   2:LAN)

-Configure IP Addresses
+### Configure IP Addresses
 - Should VLANs be set up no: **n**
 - Enter the WAN interface name: **em0**
 - Enter the LAN interface name:**em1**